shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 ```

-For more information see http://symfony.com/doc/2.8/service_container/service_decoration.html
+For more information see [How to Decorate Services](https://symfony.com/doc/3.4/service_container/service_decoration.html)

 ### Extended Container Configuration